jawoszek/homomorphic-ciphers/README.md

 # homomorphic-ciphers

-This project is an simple example of creating _somewhat homomorphic_ solution, that allows encryption, decryption, and operation of adding conducted on integers.
+This project is an simple example of creating _somewhat homomorphic_ solution, that allows encryption, decryption, and homomorphic addition conducted on integers.

 ## Running the project